-- Earn academic units (2 units, pass/no pass) and a certificate of completion
+- Earn academic units (2 units, pass/no pass, optional) and a certificate of completion

 - Build peer and mentor connections

 - Boost your resume and professional portfolio with demonstrated leadership

 - Develop communication and leadership skills vital to succeeding in a diverse workplace